 If you're learning Japanese and thought you could skip out on Japanese pronunciation, you've got another thing coming!

-Even if you never plan to speak to another person in Japanese for your entire life, learning the proper pronunciation of Japanese sounds is crucial to your overall Japanese fluency.
+Even if you never plan to speak to another person in Japanese, mastering Japanese pronunciation will make you a better Japanese listener and writer.

-You may be pleased to know that when I mentioned “consistent and predictable” above, I meant that Japanese is made of “letters” (characters) that always sound the same.
+You may be pleased to know that when I mentioned โconsistent and predictableโ above, I meant that Japanese is made of โlettersโ (characters) that always sound the same.
+No matter what.

-With the exception of “n,” which I'll discuss later, all Japanese characters end in a vowel.
-That means that if you learn just the vowels, you will have already learned 95% of all sounds any Japanese words can ever make.
+With the exception of โn,โ which I'll discuss later, all Japanese characters end in a vowel.
+So if you learn just the vowels, you'll have already learned 95% of all sounds any Japanese words can ever make.

 By the end of this article, you'll know how to pronounce the vowels.
 Plus I'll share some secrets to make you sound more like a native speaker.